sabbr4cadabra/sabbr4cadabra/README.md

 ## 💼 Experience

-### Freelancer - Python Developer jr
+### Junior Systems Analyst
-**Feb 2024 - At the moment**
+**Ago 2024 - At the moment**

-I work as a freelance Python developer, using Python, Postman, SQL, Anaconda and DBeaver focusing on database development and machine learning for intelligent application responses.
+• Development and implementation of chatbots using AI, integrating them with the WhatsApp for customer service.
+• Configuration of conversation flows and use of sentiment analysis, providing personalized and effective responses to user needs, using
+tools: Make and Manychat.
+• Building systems in Python

 ## 🛠️ Skills